 Food & Drink

 “AuGust” is hugely popular with locals throughout the day.
 This is also where hotel guests enjoy a generous breakfast.
-We enjoyed a delicious buffet included excellent Bircher muesli along with fruit, pastries, pancakes, cereals, meats, smoked salmon and cheese etc. Everything you could wish for.
+We enjoyed a delicious buffet that included excellent Bircher muesli along with fruit, pastries, pancakes, cereals, meats, smoked salmon and cheese, etc. Everything you could wish for.
 The a la carte was very special too.
-I ordered my usual eggs florentine and it was delivered with perfectly cooked almost liquid spinach.
-That may not sound as appealing as it tasted, but it meant the spinach wasn’t chewy and the dish was truly delicious.
+I ordered my usual eggs florentine, and it was delivered with perfectly cooked, almost liquid spinach.
+That may not sound as appealing as it tasted, but it meant the spinach wasn’t chewy, and the dish was truly delicious.
 If you do order this, make sure you take a mirror with you.
 Unbeknownst to me, the minuscule bits of spinach had wedged themselves between each of my teeth, so when I thanked the staff as we left, my grin must have been truly frightening!

 We noticed that “AuGust” was also packed for lunch and dinner, partially due to the wonderful seating outside on the cobbled street or perhaps because the window seats are the perfect place to grab a bite and watch the world go by, next to the almost floor to ceiling windows, or perhaps it’s just the delicious Bistro food that draws in the crowds.
 Either way, this is truly a great place to while away hours, whether you are staying at the Widder or not!

 We actually ate our evening meal at the Widder’s sister hotel, the newly renovated Storchen.
 Their La Rotisserie restaurant offers some of the best food we have ever eaten in Zurich.
-Sea Bass that melts in your mouth, Lamb that tastes rudely fresh, the desserts include crème brulee, cherry trifle and a chocolate delight which was a spherical chocolate construction over a crumble-style dish which was melted in front of us.
-Completely mad but what fun!
+Sea Bass that melts in your mouth, Lamb that tastes rudely fresh, the desserts include Crème Brulee, cherry trifle, and a chocolate delight which was a spherical chocolate construction over a crumble-style dish which was melted in front of us.
+Completely mad, but what fun!
 Chef Cyrille Anizan and his team will are geniuses when it comes to creating culinary masterpieces.
-This is not my favourite restaurant in Zurich to celebrate a special occasion
+This is not my favorite restaurant in Zurich to celebrate a special occasion.

 Our stay at the Widder was short, just one night, but even for one night, I felt that I was able to absorb the soul of Zurich from this hotel.
-It’s location, right in the centre of Zurich’s Old Town, meant that we could feel the character of the town from the moment we woke.
-The streetside views from the “AuGust” absorbs you into Zurich’s street life right from breakfast.
-Just touch the walls of the Widder and you can feel the history of the buildings that make up this hotel and if you can stretch to a suite with a roof terrace, there is no better place to enjoy the sunshine with views over the higgledy-piggledy rooftops.
+Its location, right in the center of Zurich’s Old Town, meant that we could feel the character of the town from the moment we woke.
+The streetside views from the “AuGust” absorb you into Zurich’s street life right from breakfast.
+Just touch the walls of the Widder, and you can feel the history of the buildings that make up this hotel, and if you can stretch to a suite with a roof terrace, there is no better place to enjoy the sunshine with views over the higgledy-piggledy rooftops.